BrentSeidel/BBS-BBB-Ada/README.md

 The chip also contains an temperature sensor and a routine is provided to access it.

+### PCA9685
+This is a 16 channel, 12 bit PWM controller.
+Basic functions seem to work, but this should be considered to be under development and even more experimental than every thing else.
+The basic function is available, more features are expected to be added as I have time and energy.

 ### Devices
 This package contains constants for other devices that do not yet have individual packages.